Drugs Policy

 Every effort would be made to protect the player’s right to natural justice.

-Any person found to have breached the policy may be suspended by the WEPF for a period of 2 years.
+Any person found to have breached the policy may be suspended by the IEPF for a period of 2 years.

 Any person recording a positive result is liable to a temporary suspension pending the outcome of a hearing.